Beginning to Use Forms With JavaScript

 firstName = form.firstName.value;

-is a reference to the form element, that we got by using the getElementById()
+form is a reference to the form element, that we got by using the getElementById() function earlier.

 firstName = form.firstName.value;